Rajvi-P/phylogenetics-final-submission/notebook-log.md

 --------------------------------------------------------------------------------------------------------------------------------------------
 ## Background:

 - The Yersinia pestis bacterium causes the plague.
-Its strains can be categorized into 3 biovars (strains that are similar genetically but differ physiologically) that correlates to 3 distinct waves of the plague.
+Its strains can be categorized into 3 biovars (strains that are similar genetically but differ physiologically) that correlate to 3 distinct waves of the plague.
 The oldest biovar is Antiqua, causing the first wave of plague in Africa.
 The second wave of plague was caused by the biovar Medievalis in Asia and Europe.
 The biovar Orientalis defines the third wave of plague that was transmitted to the Americas and to Australia.

 - An important genetic element that has contributed to the pathogenicity of this Yersinia pestis is the pMT1 plasmid.
 This plasmid has been thought to aid in deep tissue invasion (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC108724/).
 However, the pMT1 plasmid's evolutionary history has not been explored, making the goal to create a phylogenetic tree of the pMT1 plasmid so that we can learn how pMT1 evolved to cause plague worldwide.